When I tell people I’m a Registered Dietitian there are a few common responses I hear…

 A common misconception about Dietitians is that we’re just here to put people on a diet.
 Make meal plans, tell clients what to eat, how much to eat, and make them step on the scale every time they come to our office to track their “progress”…with plenty of finger wagging, food shaming, and nagging to go along with it!

 To be honest I don’t know a single Dietitian who routinely weighs their clients.
 Being healthy is so much more than the number on the scale and Dietitians understand that forming healthy habits and establishing a positive relationship with food goes a lot further than a “diet plan”.
 Dietitians can help you balance your meals, manage a chronic disease, grocery shop smarter, rely less on processed foods, cook more at home, and even get you thinking about emotional eating patterns that might have very little to do with food at all.
-We’re here to help our clients eat better and feel better about their food skills and food choices, not just lose weight.
+We’re here to help our clients eat better and feel better about their food skills and food choices, without a focus on weight.

 Some Dietitians don’t work directly with clients at all!
 There are Dietitians who work in management, communications, media, product development, research, the list goes on!
 If a job has anything to do with food, you’ll probably find a Dietitian nearby!